 What sessions does Brown Ledge offer?

 Brown Ledge Camp offers one 8 week and two 4 week sessions, for girls ages 10-17.
-For dates and more information, click here.
+We do not have a two week session.

 How much is tuition for Brown Ledge?

-2017 Tuition is $5,750 for half season (4 weeks) and $8,100 for full season (8 weeks).
-This tuition is “all-inclusive” meaning that it covers all activities, including horseback riding, water skiing, etc., laundry, pick-up at the Burlington International Airport, etc. For more information about additional fees for camp, click here.
+2018 Tuition is $5,850 for half season (4 weeks) and $8,500 for full season (8 weeks).
+This tuition is “all-inclusive” – it covers all activities, including horseback riding, water skiing, etc., laundry, and travel pick-up at Burlington International Airport and buses and trains that arrive in the greater Burlington area.

 How many girls attend Brown Ledge each summer and what are their ages?